Fire Safety for the Summer

 - When closing down your business ensure you adopt a thorough procedure making sure all external doors and windows are locked, internal doors are closed and alarms are switched on.

 What better way to enjoy the summer months with your office colleagues than to enjoy a BBQ and drinks at the summer office party.
 Whilst fun is high priority it is important to ensure you are all kept fire safe and the enjoyment doesn’t turn into disaster.
-Here are our fire safety tips for BBQs.

 - Make sure the tap is turned off before changing the gas cylinder.